abhilash-neog/Hyperspectral-Image-Learning/README.md

 4. SOM tested on time-series HSI

-5. Quantized and clustered images can be found in the result section of directory Using SOM
+5. Quantized and clustered images can be found in the 'result' section of directory 'Using SOM'